inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 		-- P.J.
 O'Rourke
 After all is said and done, a hell of a lot more is said than done.
-The founding fathers tried to set up a judicial system where the accused received a fair trial, not a system to insure an acquittal on technicalities.
+The founding fathers tried to set up a judicial system where the accused received a f trial, not a system to insure an acquittal on technicalities.
 This is Betty Frenel.
 I don't know who to call but I can't reach my Food-a-holics partner.
 I'm at Vido's on my second pizza with sausage and mushroom.
 Jim, come and get me!